sbcgua/mockup_loader/REFERENCE.md

 ### FREE_INSTANCE (static) ###

-Frees the instance for whatever reason you might need it (never used in our code by now ;).
+Frees the instance for whatever reason you might need it.

 ### LOAD_DATA (instance) ###